streamlinevideo/streamline/README.md

 ## Acknowledgements

 - Thank you Lei Zhang for your help on the input detection and ongoing work on LHLS.
-- Thank you to Matt McClcure for asking me to do a talk at the SF video meetup, which eventually spawned this monstrosity.
+- Thank you to Matt McClure for asking me to do a talk at the SF video meetup, which eventually spawned this monstrosity.